pushkar/ud675-proj/README.md

 ud675-proj
 ==========

-Project for Udacity ud675 course
+Coding Resources for Udacity ud675 course

-Installation
+We have used Python scikit-learn and pybrain for analyzing the dataset.
+They implement many popular machine learning libraries.
+If you want to use these libraries, you will need to have some background in Python programming.
+However, the scikit documentation is a good resource  that can help you get started.

+Getting Started
 ------------

-You will need Python version 2.7.5 or up to get started.
-To install sci-kit follow [sci-kit Installation Docs][3]
+* You will need Python version 2.7.5 or up to get started.
+* Install scikit-learn.
+Use [scikit-learn Installation Docs][3].
+* Install pybrain.
+Use [pybrain Installation Docs][4].
+* Download project files directly using the .tar.gz or .zip links above.
+* Hack!

 Files